-Whilst EMARI may not be an award-winning or famous name in the marketing industry, people are getting to know us, especially in Hampshire and London and they generally respect the work we do, and they refer us to others who need help with all things marketing and sales.
+Whilst EMARI may not be an award-winning or famous name in the marketing industry, people are getting to know us, especially in Hampshire, London and Amsterdam.
+They generally respect the work we do, and they refer us to others who need help with all things marketing and sales.

 I’m proudest of the fact that I’ve built EMARI in a very homegrown way and our values draw in the amazing people we work with.
-Being around awesome people doing awesome work is a pretty great way to make a life – I always say that my clients are better at marketing than I am because all the majority of our work still comes through referrals!
+Being around amazing people doing interesting work is a pretty great way to make a life and I’m proud that the majority of our work still comes through referrals!

 What’s EMARI’s ethos and what impact does it have on creative output?

 I’m totally invested in our clients’ success – and I put my money where my mouth is!

 The team works on a part-fee, part-commission based basis, so we offer lower prices for outsourced marketing and training but then we actively sell our clients products and service to other people in our network and take a commission on any sales made.

 It’s a practice that makes sure we always behave as though we are the client and we know as salespeople what kind of marketing collateral or information we need to sell their product or service.
 Because we’re often on the front line we get all the juicy questions that people ask which means we can improve the content we create for our clients and we get the customer feedback too, so good or bad we can help our clients constantly improve their processes and customer experience, and just keep doing what’s considered best practice too.